American History X: Plot

-Danny Vinyard antagonizes his Jewish history teacher Murray by writing an essay on Mein Kampf.
-As a result, African-American principal and outreach worker Dr. Bob Sweeney gives an ultimatum to either study history directly under him through current events, "American History X," or be expelled.
-Danny must write a paper on his older brother Derek, Sweeney's former student and neo-Nazi leader, whose release from prison happened earlier that same morning.
+In 1997, White student Danny Vinyard, 17, antagonizes his Jewish history teacher, Mr. Murray, by writing an essay on Mein Kampf.
+Black School principal and outreach worker Dr. Bob Sweeney gives Danny an ultimatum to either study history directly under him through current events, branded as "American History X", or be expelled.
+Danny must write a paper on his older brother, Derek, Sweeney's former student and neo-Nazi gang leader, about to be released from prison.
+Later in the school restroom, when a Black youth bullies another White student, Danny confronts the bully by blowing cigarette smoke in his face, and the bully leaves.

-Years earlier, Danny and Derek's firefighter father is shot and killed by a black drug dealer while extinguishing a fire at a crack house.
+Years earlier, Danny and Derek's firefighter father, Dennis Vinyard, is shot and killed by a Black drug dealer while extinguishing a fire at a crack house in Compton, Greater Los Angeles.
 Immediately afterwards, Derek erupts in a televised, racially motivated tirade.
-High-profile neo-Nazi Cameron Alexander becomes his mentor, and they form a violent white supremacist gang called the Disciples of Cameron (D.O.C.) in Venice Beach.
+Neo-Nazi Cameron Alexander becomes his mentor, and they form a violent White supremacist gang called the Disciples of Christ (D.O.C.).
+Derek's charismatic argumentation of White supremacist views quickly expand the D.O.C., and the gang attacks a local supermarket employing illegal immigrants.
+Later, Derek challenges and defeats Crips in a basketball game for territorial rights to a basketball court in his Venice Beach neighborhood.

-A skilled basketball player, Derek defeats several Crips members, winning control of the local ball courts.
-Later, he organizes an attack on an Asian-owned supermarket employing black people and immigrants.

-Derek's mother Doris invites Murray, her then boyfriend, to dinner, where an argument about Rodney King and the 1992 Los Angeles riots ensues.
-Derek assaults his sister Davina and openly berates Murray, causing Doris to banish Derek.

-That night, several Crips members, whom Derek had defeated on the basketball court, attempt to steal his truck.
-When Danny alerts him, he kills two of them, one with a bullet and the other, by curb stomping him in front of Danny.
-He is arrested and sentenced to three years in the California Institution for Men for voluntary manslaughter.
+In 1994, Derek's mother, Doris, invites Murray, her boyfriend, to dinner, where Derek escalates an argument about Rodney King and the 1992 Los Angeles riots.
+Derek assaults his sister Davina and insults Murray for being Jewish, causing Doris to banish Derek.
+That night, the Crips who Derek had antagonized on the basketball court attempt to steal his truck.
+Alerted by Danny to the theft in progress, Derek fatally shoots one and curb stomps the other in front of Danny.
+Derek is arrested and sentenced to three years in prison for voluntary manslaughter.

-In prison, Derek joins the Aryan Brotherhood and befriends black inmate Lamont, who was assigned as his workmate in the prison laundry.
-Disillusioned by prison gang politics, Derek learns the Aryan Brotherhood is buying drugs from the Mexican Mafia and then selling to other white inmates.
-Derek realizes they are a criminal gang using neo-Nazism and white supremacy as a façade, and he loses his belief even further when nobody from the D.O.C. visits him.
-He ultimately abandons the Aryan Brotherhood, who then beat and gang rape him in the communal shower.
+In prison, Derek joins the Aryan Brotherhood, and despite initial resistance, he befriends Black inmate Lamont, his co-worker in the prison laundry.
+Abandoned by the D.O.C. and disillusioned by prison gang politics and drug-dealing, Derek subsequently leaves the Aryan Brotherhood, realizing it is a criminal gang using White supremacy as a facade.
+In retaliation, the Brotherhood beat and gang rape him in the communal shower.